yibei106/Java-Airport-Simulation/README.md

 - The simulation utilizes multiple concurrent processes to represent the activities occurring at the airport:
   - **Disembarking and Embarking**: Passengers are managed concurrently at the gates while planes are refueled.
   - **Exclusive Resource Management**: The refueling process is synchronized, as only one aircraft can be refueled at a time.
+  - **Weather Consideration**: The departure of airplane will be delayed for a second when bad weather conditions.
 - A congested scenario is simulated with two planes waiting to land and a third plane with fuel shortages requiring an emergency landing.

 ## Statistics Collection